You can apply at the nearest SASSA local or counter service point of a district office in your area.

 Stage 2: Notification process

-It will take about thirty working days for your application to be processed and checked and either approved or refused.
+It will take about 30 working days for your application to be processed and checked and either approved or refused.

 If your application is approved it must be dated and in the language that you prefer.